 The Skinny on our Fresh Ground Whole Wheat Flour

-Each and every local Great Harvest bakery mills their flour daily to keep it whole and maintain all the protein, fiber, vitamins, minerals, and phytochemicals the wheat kernel naturally provides.
+Each local Great Harvest bakery and bakery cafe mills their flour daily to keep it whole and maintain all the protein, fiber, vitamins, minerals, and phytochemicals the wheat kernel naturally provides.
 Federal Dietary Guidelines recommend that most healthy adults consume 6-8 one ounce equivalents of grains every day.
 When you make at least half of them whole grains, you start to see important benefits — including a decreased risk of some of the biggest killers in America, such as:

 A recent review of two large prospective studies in U.S. men and women found that for every 28 grams of whole grains consumed per day, there is an associated 5% reduction in total mortality and a 9% reduction in mortality from cardiovascular disease.
 This is particularly noteworthy given the size and scope of the studies (118,085 people followed over 25 years).
 These results allow us to say with confidence that you are likely to live longer by eating your daily 28 grams of whole grains, which you can get easily in just one 2 oz. slice of Honey Whole Wheat.
 So eat a slice a day!

 Some studies are even suggesting that the risk of developing asthma in children, inflammatory disease, and gum disease may also decrease with increased whole grain intake, while digestive health improves.
 Not to mention eating whole grains is linked to slim waistlines, better long term weight management, and keeping you feeling fuller longer!
 Keep it skinny by keeping it whole and reap the health benefits and delicious flavors of Great Harvest's whole grains.